-Data Server; 5 is for the Display Server, and 0 is a non-RTView time_stamp The date and time this row of data was last updated.
+Data Server; 5 is for the Display Server, and 0 is a non-RTView

 Source The Data Server that sent this value.

 JVM Summary

 Track JVM memory and CPU usage, get JVM system information, application performance metrics, and input arguments for a single connection.
 Verify whether the memory usage has reached a plateau.
 Or, if usage is getting close to the limit, determine whether to allocate more memory.